 Find detailed planting and growing advice for clematis, below.

-Where to plant clematis
+Where and when to plant clematis

 All clematis do best when their roots are in shade and top growth in the sun.
 As a rule, most clematis do best in garden soil rather than in containers.
-If growing in a pot, plant in John Innes no.3 with added grit.
+If growing clematis in a pot, plant in John Innes no.3 with added grit.

 Clematis are suited to a range of planting locations.
 Less vigorous types are suitable for growing up a trellis, while rampant climbers such as Clematis montana can be planted at the base of a large wall or shed, and trained to cover it.
 Other types are perfect for scrambling through trees, and you can even grow clematis as ground cover.